stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 other such changes, this will require a new Stacks epoch.
 In this SIP, we will refer to this new epoch as Stacks 2.1.

+At the onset of Stacks 2.1, the Clarity VM will begin to support "Clarity Version 2".
+This version will include support for the new native methods proposed in this SIP (and therefore include new *keywords* which cannot be used for method names or variable names).
-At the onset of Stacks 2.1, a new `pox-2` contract will be published by the boot address.
+New contracts launched in Stacks 2.1 will _default_ to Clarity 2, but contract authors will be able to use a special pragma in their contracts to indicate if a contract should specifically launch using Clarity 1 or Clarity 2.
+Additionally, a new `pox-2` contract will be published by the boot address.
 The `stacks-node` will use the new `pox-2` contract for determining PoX reward sets and governing PoX locks.

 The new PoX contract operates exclusively with PoX state that was